j354374/fed-scripting/task2/readme.md

 and when we enter a number and click "Calculate":\
 ![second-page](readme_files/textContent-calculate.png)

 So now we need to do the same with innerText.
-"The innerText property returns just the text, without spacing and inner element tags. " -reference
+The innerText property returns just the text, without spacing and inner element tags.
 ```
 // Show the total amount but using innerText:
 document.getElementById('cost-print2').innerText = '$' + cost.toFixed(2);